-It is also possible to temporarily "remove" the Guitar function from the keyboard and to play the UP2 in the entire right half (i.e. to temporarily deactivate the ARPEGGIO and STRUMM areas).
+It is also possible to temporarily "remove" the Guitar function from the keyboard and to play the UP3 in the entire right half (i.e. to temporarily deactivate the ARPEGGIO and STRUMM areas).
 After some practice, this should allow you to alternate between a guitar and another melodic instrument part.

-- (1) Use the PART ON/OFF buttons to switch on the part you want to play instead of the Guitar section. - (2) While the Guitar mode is active, switch off the PART ON/OFF UP1 button.
+(1) Use the PART ON/OFF buttons to switch on the part you want to play instead of the Guitar section.
+UP3 would be an obvious choice.

+(2) While the Guitar mode is active, switch off the PART ON/OFF UP1 button.